 5. Shop online

 Don’t want to leave the comfort of your own home?
 Not interested in the shopping madness?
+Are mindful of COVID?
 Then shop online.
 Many online stores now offer a purchasing range which makes it easier for you to choose the right gift.
 Remember however, to check the delivery time to ensure it arrives in time for you to wrap it and personally deliver.

 At the end of the day, pause and reflect on the true spirit and meaning of Christmas.
 It’s a time to celebrate the birth of Jesus with our family and the people we care the most; to be grateful for all our blessings and to remember and support those less fortunate.
 Even when we’re not having such a good day, donating some money, some food, or our time to a good cause, can help lift our spirits.
 This may help put our own gift shopping into perspective…